funnybunnyofdoom/Vintage-Story-Mods/README.md

         Block entity traps that "generate" animals.
 Minnow trap, crab trap, lobster trap, crayfish trap, rabbit trap, fox trap
         Should check for on grass placement and under skylight.
 Traps should not work indoors.

+-Road Works: [FunnyBunnyofDOOM]
+	6 tiers of roads, increasing in speed as the tiers go up new tool: Road Tool - Tamps down soil into dirt paths and is used in the final step for asphalt to pave it into usable road

 -Calendar: